wendellavila/flutter_polyline_no_xmlhttperror/README.md

 Workaround for flutter_polyline_points on Flutter Web

 ## Features
-Uses Maps JS API on web to retrieve coordinates, avoiding XMLHttpRequest errors caused by flutter_polyline_points.
+Uses Maps JS API on Flutter Web to retrieve coordinates, avoiding XMLHttpRequest errors caused by flutter_polyline_points.
 On other platforms, flutter_polyline_points is used as usual.

 ## Getting started